Christine Darby // Published: June 2024 // Updated: August 2024

 Image credit: Google

-• Myth: Meta descriptions impact ranking.
+• Myths: (1) Meta descriptions directly impact ranking.
+OR (2) Meta description length matters.

 • Reality: A page’s meta description is not a ranking factor in Google’s algorithm.
 Despite this, some tools overemphasize its importance, causing unnecessary concern among website owners.
+Tools also often count the characters in a meta description, but the character count doesn’t matter.

 If you don’t like the snippet Google displays, follow their guidelines and write a stronger meta description.
 However, keep in mind that for every unique query, a different snippet may be shown.
 In our experience, what Google shows is usually a more engaging choice than the often over-optimized blurb written by site owners.
 Don’t expend excessive effort here.
-Note, Google offers a nosnippet meta tag, but the vast majority of small business sites have no need for it.
+Note that Google offers a nosnippet meta tag, but the vast majority of small business sites have no need for it.

 Schema Markup (Structured Data)